b-hayes/b-hayes/README.md

 **Check it out @ [h-hayes.com](h-hayes.com)!**

 It includes simple routing solution I designed in an afternoon and my favorite htaccess setup.

-Content is generated from this MD file using a small library I found called [erusev/parsedown](https://github.com/erusev/parsedown)
+Content is generated from this MD file using a small library I found called [erusev/parsedown](https://github.com/erusev/parsedown) that turns markdown into html.

+There is some nifty css that changes the page into dark mode with your operating system 😎

 Its simple yet effective and embodies some of my [core principles](public/articles/BOPs.md).

 ## Where is this going?
-Mainly just providing some info and links to my hobby projects I do for fun and show of some basic concepts in code.
+Mainly just providing some info and links to my hobby projects.

-Content will probably all be generated from MD files with some basic CSS to petty it up.

-Backend might fill out a lot more as I do love building custom PHP from scratch and perhaps this might become a base template for future projects.
+Perhaps some concepts, templates and experimental/prototype example code that have no real purpose other than for the fun of writing code.

+I love writing code and never stop doing it.

 In the past I've not published or shown much of my personal projects to anyone and figured I need to share more and actually publish some web apps and games.

+I might come up with some more blogs to fill out the site a bit.

 ## What I am currently working.
 ### [This project.](b-hayes.com)